smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 ## Proposed solution

 The proposed solution is to allow apps running in a WebEngine and connect to SDL Core using WebSockets.
 The WebEngine can be a browser that is reduced to the HTML rendering part only (without url bar, tabs etc.).
 The WebEngine can be on the local host or in the local network where SDL Core is hosted.
-The proposed solution based on the cloud app transport adapter with additions to support apps running locally in a sandboxed (browser) environment.
+The proposed solution uses cloud app transport adapter with additions to support apps running locally in a sandboxed (browser) environment.

 ### High level overview